 - Get an estimate for the vehicle damage and repairs

-- Choose an auto shop and schedule repairs.
-Get vehicle repaired
+- Choose an auto shop and schedule repairs

 - Close the claim

-When you file a car insurance claim, you will be assigned an insurance adjuster.
-Your adjuster will be your go to contact person.
-They will assist you with your claim.
-Once your claim is reviewed, your adjuster will explain your coverage.
+When you file a claim, you will be assigned an adjuster.
+Your adjuster will be your go to contact person assist you during the process.
+Once it is reviewed, your adjuster will explain your coverage.
 Your insurer will pay to have your vehicle repaired.
 This cost is subject to a deductible.

-Your insurance may waive it for not at fault accident damage.
-Once your vehicle gets the necessary repairs, your insurer will close the claim.
-It will go on your insurance record.
+Your coverage may waive it for not at fault accident damage.
+Once your vehicle gets the necessary repairs, your insurer will close the claim and it will go on your record.

 How Long Does It Take To File A Car Insurance Claim?

 Filing a car insurance claim can be a fairly quick process.
 Many insurers have a guarantee to get your claim started within 30 minutes or 1 hour.
-The initial call with your adjuster can take anywhere from 15 minutes to 1 hour depending on your claim.
+The initial call with your adjuster can take anywhere from 15 minutes to 1 hour depending on the incident.

 Why Could My Insurance Deny My Claim?

 There are situations where your insurer refuses to pay your claim.
-The most common situation include :
+The most common situations include :

 - There was an unauthorized driver behind the wheel